USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ---

 This hands-on workshop introduces Snakemake, a workflow management system that brings the readability of Python to scalable, reproducible computational pipelines.
-We will start with simple examples and build to a real-world bioinformatics pipeline — learning how Snakemake's rule-based, file-driven approach automatically determines job dependencies, handles parallel execution, and integrates seamlessly with Python scripts and virtual environments to produce publication-ready outputs.<!--excerpt-->
+We will start with foundational examples and build to a real-world bioinformatics pipeline — learning how Snakemake's rule-based, file-driven approach automatically determines job dependencies, handles parallel execution, and integrates seamlessly with Python scripts and virtual environments to produce publication-ready outputs.<!--excerpt-->